SiblingRiot/MMM-Compliment-Sender/README.md

 # MMM-Compliment-Sender

-This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).
+This is a TEST module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 Todo: Insert description here!